 Content creation → Review cycles → Approval routing → Version control → Knowledge capture

-We've seen teams waste 6+ months implementing AI tools that automate the wrong steps.
 Start by tracking where your team actually spends time.
 Use a simple spreadsheet to log hours across workflow stages for 2-3 weeks.
-In 47 audits we conducted in 2024, the data always surprised stakeholders—teams typically underestimate time spent on coordination and information retrieval by 40-60%.
+The data always surprises stakeholders.

 AI is only as good as the content it learns from.
 Before implementation, assess your existing knowledge repository: